 You can also use the HELP command to display messages.
 For syntax and parameter descriptions, refer to the description of the HELP command in Chapter 4, Controlling the Environment.

 Printing Messages

-Use the following commands to print Connect:Direct HP NonStop messages:
+Use the following commands to print Sterling Connect:Direct for HP NonStop messages:

 '''

 TACL>RUN NDMMSG /OUT $S.#OUTMSG/ msgfile-name

 GET msgid|

 '''

 Following are the parameters for printing messages: